i62lotor/geowe-geometry-service/README.md

 **GGS** is being tested on Apache Tomcat 8.5.
 Once deployed you can execute the unit tests included in the project.
 You can also run tests designed for jmeter included in this repository

 ##API
-You can see api´s documentation under development in the directory api
+You can see api's documentation under development in the directory [api](https://github.com/i62lotor/geowe-geometry-service/tree/master/api)